 FusionAuth Cloud support does not include support for implementation questions.
 Such support requires purchase of an edition including technical support.

 With community support, we can’t offer a guaranteed response time.
 The timeline for an answer in the forum depends on what other community members can provide as well as the demands on the FusionAuth community support team.

 In most cases our community support team is able to review community requests and respond within a week or two.

 There are certain classes of problems with which the FusionAuth community support team will not help.
 You are welcome to post these questions in the forums to get feedback and to educate other community members, however.

-For these reasons, we require a paid support plan to assist with these types of issues:
+For these reasons, a paid support plan is required to assist with these types of issues: